 If you’re squeezing cucumbers, then do not throw away the nutritious cucumber juice.
 You can make a cucumber cooler with it by adding a pinch of salt, crushed mint leaves, some lemon juice, and chilled water.

-WATCH VIDEO BELOW: Cucumber Raita - Kheere Ka Raita
+WATCH RECIPE VIDEO BELOW: Cucumber Raita - Kheere Ka Raita

 (Please wait for a couple of seconds for loading)